• Skip to primary navigation

 Vitamin B12, or cobalamin, is a water-soluble vitamin crucial in various bodily functions.
 It is essential for the formation of red blood cells, neurological health, and the synthesis of DNA.
 Often overlooked, a deficiency in Vitamin B12 can lead to a range of health issues, including fatigue, anemia, and cognitive impairment.

-Vitamin B12 is primarily found in animal products and small amounts in fruits and vegetables.
+Vitamin B12 is primarily found in animal products and in small amounts in fruits and vegetables.

 The recommended daily intake of vitamin B12 for adults is 2.4 micrograms (mcg) (1).